codingforentrepreneurs/Daily-Data-Research-Pipeline/README.md

-# My Remember Me - Personal Data Pipeline
+# Daily-Data-Research-Pipeline

-This project collects personal data from various sources and loads it into a Ghost Postgres database.
+Using GitHub Actions to automate data pulls from API services, bookmarks, etc and save them into a Ghost Postgres database.

+> Original project is on [here](https://github.com/codingforentrepreneurs/remember-me) with an in-depth course [on youtube](https://youtu.be/blFouj5orYo).

 ## Data Sources